 Date: 19 August 2016 Share on Twitter Share on Facebook

-Two of the biggest deals in recent pharmaceutical history have been put on the table over the past month.
+Two of the biggest deals in recent pharmaceutical history have been put on the table over the past month and not without the help of virtual data rooms, apparently.
 Abbott Laboratories, an American pharmaceutical giant that has been active since the 19th century, and the French behemoth Sanofi are planning to expand their portfolio with acquisitions in lucrative niches.
 Abbott’s deal with heart device manufacturer St Jude Medical has already been confirmed and is worth $25 billion, and Sanofi has made a bid of over $9 billion for biotech start-up Medivation.
 Both deals reveal trends in the pharmaceutical industry to which investors should pay attention.

 Both deals are evidence of increasing domination of the pharmaceutical industry by a small number of huge companies.
 To maintain growth, the leading forces of the industry must continue to diversify their portfolios.
 Sanofi, which is suffering from declining sales of its Lantus insulin, would ramp up its offering of drugs by acquiring Medivation.
 Abbott, which has recently focused on generic drugs and over-the counter nutrition products, will gain access to new technology in an often-overlooked sector with reliable revenues.
 The continuing expansion of these companies is good news for shareholders both of the large pharmaceutical companies and of the smaller companies they acquire.
 Medivation shares jumped 4.2% after the first reports of talks over a confidentiality pact with Sanofi and, after the deal between Abbott and St Jude Medical was announced, St Jude shares jumped by 26%.